 This historic area links together major roadways in Manhattan including Broadway, 14th Street, and Park Avenue South.
 The square is home to one of the oldest outdoor farmers markets in the US as well as plenty of cozy restaurants and shops.
 The Union Square Partnership offers free 90-minute walking tours around the Square every Saturday at 2:00 PM EST for you to learn about the unique history, politics, and architecture of the area.

 Unlike the Empire State Building or 30 Rockefeller Plaza visitors cannot go to the top of the Chrysler building.
 However, for those that love architecture it is worth a step inside Chrysler’s grandiose lobby.
 The lobby is a masterpiece of art deco design and the ceiling is filled with murals by Edward Trumbull.

 5. Museums (and Free Museum Days)

-Whatever your interests, be it history, art, literature, science, there is a museum or gallery that has what your looking for in New York City.
+Whether it's history, art, literature or science, there is a museum or gallery that has what you're looking for in New York City.
 Some of the museums always free like the Museum of American Illustration, The Hispanic Society of America, and the Museum at the Fashion Institute of Technology (FIT).
 Other museums may have free days through out the week that you should check out.
 For example on Fridays the Museums of Modern Art and Museum of Moving Image offer free admission.
 You can visit this site for a list of free days in New York City museums.